- Service Type:

 One-time Startup Cost

 Internet2 Member Universities wishing to purchase any tier of the NET+ Splunk offering must also pay a one-time education fee of $8,000, which buys 16 training credits to be used on WebEx classes led by NET+ Splunk instructors.
 16 credits is enough to train one contact as a Splunk Architect, but the credits may be used however each campus feels is most appropriate for their Splunk training needs.
 Non-Internet2 Member Universities must pay a service fee of $8,800.
+These training credits will expire after one (1) year of the purchase date.

 As more Internet2 Member institutions increase their usage of Splunk through the NET+ program the pricing will be reduced further from the already substantially discounted prices.